Gaspard II de Coligny: Family and early life

 Coligny came of a noble family of Burgundy.
 His family traced their descent from the 11th century, and in the reign of Louis XI, were in the service of the King of France.
-Gaspard's father, Gaspard I de Coligny, known as the 'Marshal of Châtillon', served in the Italian Wars from 1494 to 1516, married in 1514, and was created Marshal of France in 1516, and his wife, Louise de Montmorency, sister of the future constable, he had three sons, all of whom played an important part in the first period of the Wars of Religion: Odet, Gaspard and François.
+Gaspard's father, Gaspard I de Coligny, known as the 'Marshal of Châtillon', served in the Italian Wars from 1494 to 1516, married in 1514, and was created Marshal of France in 1516, and from his wife, Louise de Montmorency, sister of the future constable, he had three sons, all of whom played an important part in the first period of the Wars of Religion: Odet, Gaspard and François.

 Born at Châtillon-sur-Loing in 1519, Gaspard was raised by Louise de Montmorency and his uncle Anne after the death of his father in 1522.
 Louise ensured he received an education at the hands of Nicolas Bérauld.
 Under Bérauld's guidance he studied the classics, including Cicero and Ptolemy.
-Both Bérauld and Louise came from a humanist background and had friendships with Protestant figures, such as Louis de Berquin and Michelle de Saubon, and it was in this milieu that Coligny grew up.
+Both Bérauld and Louise came from a humanist background and had friendships with Protestant figures, such as Louis de Berquin and Michelle de Saubonne, and it was in this milieu that Coligny grew up.

 Reign of Francis I

-In the campaign of 1543 Coligny distinguished himself, and was wounded at the sieges of Montmédy and Bains.
+Coligny distinguished himself in the campaign of 1543 where he was wounded at the sieges of Montmédy and Bains.
 In 1544 he served in the Italian campaigns under the Count of Enghien, commanding a regiment, and was knighted on the Field of Ceresole.
 Returning to France, he took part in different military operations, including Strozzi's expedition to England in 1545.

 Reign of Henri II

 Return of Montmorency

-Upon the ascension of the dauphin Henri II, Montmorency returned to favour from disgrace, and Coligny quickly benefitted, being made colonel-general of the infantry a month into Henri's reign.
+Upon the accession of the dauphin Henri II, Montmorency returned to favour from disgrace, and Coligny quickly benefitted, being made colonel-general of the infantry a month into Henri's reign.
 He exhibited great capacity and intelligence as a military reformer, the regulations he drew up for maintaining infantry discipline being formally sanctioned by the king in 1551.
 Shortly thereafter he was further elevated with a position as a Knight of the Order of St. Michel.
 That year he married Charlotte de Laval (d.
 1568).